 The Board may not delegate authority to determine tuition for undergraduate students who are enrolled in a degree program and are qualified to pay tuition.
 Revenues derived from tuition may be managed and used in any manner.

-Tuition may be established for any University program and may vary by term.
+Tuition may be established for any University program and may vary by term, student cohort, residents or other factors as approved by the Board.

 A fee is a mandatory enrollment fee if it is required to be paid as a condition of enrollment in the University by every enrolled student.
+Fees may vary based on location, residency student level, academic term and other factors.

 The Board may not delegate authority to determine mandatory enrollment fees for undergraduate students who are enrolled in a degree program and are qualified to pay tuition.
-The University has the option of assessing mandatory enrollment fees during the summer session at rates comparable to those assessed in the academic year.

-Tuition and Fee Policies for 2024-25
+Tuition and Fee Policies for 2025-26